 "Do not mention it….A pleasure as always, Ivory," He grinned.
 A soft exhale eased through him.
 His smile stayed put, even as he continued to fight the inner turmoil called his emotions.
 He kept rubbing Ivory's palm as he stifled a chuckle.
 "I am sure of it.
 Pirates in the Caribbean would mistaken me for a plank and walk on me too."

 He held his finger up to his lips as he hushed.
-With squinted eyes, he leaned toward Ivory.
+With squinted peepers, he leaned toward Ivory.
 "If you speak up any louder, they will know my secrets," He whispered.
 It wasn't long until he went into a fit of giggling crescendoing to laughter.
 "Oh it is alright, but it is the truth.
 There were days where I lost hope and felt like I wasn't fit for the path God laid out in front of me….But your letter…well letters….all it took was just one moment to read them, and I got everything back once again."

 Maximillian gazed down at the paper.
 He gently folded it up and returned it back to the pocket it was in before.
 "I wish I could give you something in return for all you have written.
 I should have thought to brought some of the letters I kept because I couldn't post them," He shook his head.
 "And now I regret not picking up any herbs or flowers while traveling too."